Epilachninae

 Life Cycle

-are laid in batches of a few dozen on leaf surfaces; a single female may lay a few hundred eggs. through five over four to five weeks.
-Larvae anchor themselves to a protected spot on the to pupate.
+are laid in batches of a few dozen on leaf surfaces; a single female may lay a few hundred eggs.
+Larvae pass through five instars over four to five weeks.
+Larvae anchor themselves to a protected spot on the plant to pupate.
 The pupal stage lasts several days.
 Complete from egg to takes approximately 37-38 days under laboratory conditions for some .
 Many species have one or two per year.

 Behavior

-and feed gregariously on leaves.
-Adults between host plants.
+and larvae feed gregariously on plant leaves.
+Adults fly between host plants.
 Some migrate tens of kilometers to high points on ridges or peaks to hibernate or aestivate in masses.
 Males of some species show unilateral mate choice, preferring females.
 Females of some species show fastidiousness at mating, rejecting heterospecific males.
 Feeding produces characteristic damage marks on leaves; for example, maize-feeding species produce long streaks parallel to leaf , while Solanaceae-feeding species leave arcs of skeletonized leaf.

 Ecological Role